New York Property Taxes 2017 [Go To Different State]

 New York Property Taxes [Go To Different State]

 The median property tax in New York is $3,755.00 per year for a home worth the median value of $306,000.00.
-New York counties collect an average of 1.23% of a property's estimated fair market value as property tax.
+Counties in New York collect an average of 1.23% of a property's assesed fair market value as property tax per year.

 New York has one of the highest average property tax rates in the country, with only three states levying higher property taxes.

-New York's median income is $74,777 per year - the average yearly property tax paid by New York residents amounts to 5.02% of their yearly income.
+New York's median income is $74,777 per year, so the median yearly property tax paid by New York residents amounts to approximately % of their yearly income.
 New York is ranked 6th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in New York the property is located in.
-Westchester County collects the highest property tax in New York, levying an average of $9,003.00 (1.62%) yearly in property taxes, while St. Lawrence County has the lowest property tax in the state, collecting an average tax of $1,674.00 (2.1%) per year.
+Westchester County collects the highest property tax in New York, levying an average of $9,003.00 (1.62% of median home value) yearly in property taxes, while St. Lawrence County has the lowest property tax in the state, collecting an average tax of $1,674.00 (2.1% of median home value) per year.

 |Median Property Tax||Percentage Of Income||Percentage Of Property Value|